VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 ## Current and the Ammeter

 If voltage is the pressure in the hose, then current is how much water actually flows.
-This analogy holds up too, because if we use a resistor to kink the hose and the flow is restricted the current will go down.
-If you were to stick a wire directly into the wall outlet all the current the wall can give will try to flow though, but it can be restricted.
+This analogy holds up too, because if we use a resistor to kink the hose and the flow is restricted, the current will go down.
+If you were to stick a wire directly into the wall outlet, all the current the wall can give will try to flow though, but it can be restricted.
 To measure the current though a circuit we can't just probe between two points as before though.
 Instead, the probes need to form the exclusive path that part of the circuit can flow through.

-In practice this means the wire you want to measure current through would need to be cut and the ammeter's probes hooked up at either end, making the meter part of the circuit.
+In practice, this means the wire you want to measure current through would need to be cut and the ammeter's probes hooked up at either end, making the meter part of the circuit.

 Current, just like voltage, can vary, and in AC circuits usually does.
 This leads to some more interesting cases like power factor, but we'll get to that later.

 ## Continuity Tester

 The continuity tester does exactly what it's name implies, it makes sure two points are connected electrically.
-If you have a piece of metal and put both probes on it should beep, but if you put the probes on rubber, they clearly will not be.
+If you have a piece of metal and put both probes on, it should beep, but if you put the probes on rubber, they clearly will not be.
 The continuity tester isn't really much different from the ohm meter in operation, and many will actually display the resistance if there is any.
-The main use is that it beeps when the resistance is low enough to be confident two points are electrically connected or for checking that two point's aren't connected (such as ensuring there's no short between two pins of a small part)
+The main use is that it beeps when the resistance is low enough to be confident two points are electrically connected or for checking that two points aren't connected (such as ensuring there's no short between two pins of a small part)

 ## OHM's Law

 {{< katex >}}V=I\times R \implies R = \frac{V}{I} \implies I = \frac{V}{R}{{< /katex >}}

 Repeat these over and over to yourself.
 Vee equals Eye Arr.
 Vee equals Eye Arr.
 Don't ever forget this.
 This should be stuck in your head so hard that you hear it when you sleep.
-This is Ohm's law and it's the relationship between voltage, resistance, and current.
+This is Ohm's law, and it's the relationship between voltage, resistance, and current.
 With a fixed resistance, if voltage goes up, current must also go up.
-With a fixed voltage, if resistance goes down, current goes up (within the limts of the supply to provide that current).
-With a fixed current, if resistance goes up, voltage goes up (within the limts of the supply to continue supplying that current).
+With a fixed voltage, if resistance goes down, current goes up (within the limits of the supply to provide that current).
+With a fixed current, if resistance goes up, voltage goes up (within the limits of the supply to continue supplying that current).

 Also, less used, but also remember the relationship with power (in watts). {{< katex >}}P=I\times \implies V P=\frac{V^2}{R} \implies P = R \times I^2{{< /katex >}}

 ## The Lab Power Supply

 Power Supply Units or 'PSU's are useful because, unlike your phone charger which puts out a singular voltage of 5 volts (ignoring fast charging), they can have their output voltage varied.
-Usually the range is between 1 and 35-ish volts, though if you need more there's options.
+Usually the range is between 1 and 35-ish volts, though if you need more, there are options.
 Though, probably most important for a lab power supply is current limiting, useful when you're unsure of how much current your circuit might sink or need it for safety.
 Sometimes you may just want to hook up your freshly made circuit with the current limit very low as a method of finding if there's a short.

 {{< tip >}}